O1sims/Sukasa/README.md

 ## Technology stack

 The web application uses [Django](https://www.djangoproject.com/) as the backend framework and [Angular](https://angular.io/) as the frontend framework.
 Documentation of the RESTful API service is handled by [Swagger](https://swagger.io/).
-Development is done with [Docker](https://www.docker.com/) and run on [Google Kubernetes](https://cloud.google.com/python/django/kubernetes-engine).
-We use [ElasticSearch](https://www.elastic.co/) as our main database and [Kibana](https://www.elastic.co/products/kibana) as the data visualisation GUI. [`R`](https://www.r-project.org/) is the language of choice for any statistical research.
+Development is done within a [Docker](https://www.docker.com/) environment and run on [Google Kubernetes](https://cloud.google.com/python/django/kubernetes-engine).
+We use [ElasticSearch](https://www.elastic.co/) as our main database and [Kibana](https://www.elastic.co/products/kibana) as the database visualisation GUI.
+We use [Redis](https://redis.io/) as the in-memory data store to reduce strain on the main database. [`R`](https://www.r-project.org/) is the language of choice for any statistical research.

 ## Building the application